ErykDarnowski/ErykDarnowski/README.md

 # Hello! 👋🏼

 My name is **Eryk**,\
-I'm an electronics, IT, ICT enthusiast and a computer polyglot 👨🏼‍💻 from Poland 🇵🇱!</p>
+I'm a tech, IT, ICT enthusiast and a computer polyglot 👨🏼‍💻 from Poland 🇵🇱!</p>

 ## ⚡Fun facts